bdevorem/WebPortfolio-Hugo/content/projects/aigame2/index.md

 series = [ "AI Game" ]
 +++

+I've spent a few days now planning out more of my project.
+I worked on the language some more, and brainstormed ideas for blocks I would like to have in the program.
+I also decided to use [phaser](https://phaser.io/) as the game engine for the building and simulation of robots.
+This decision was based off the presence of a physics engine and the ability to specify constraints on sprites, which will take off the heavy lifting of "constructing" robots.
 # Parts
+Below is a list
+of some of my robot block ideas, as well as how they'd fit into the language I described in my last post:

  - **Structure** - a 1x1 piece with mass that does not add functionality
  - **Wheel** - a 1x1 piece with mass that exerts a force in one of two